learningfun-dev/nyc311-delta-spark/README.md

       * **Bronze Layer**: Ingests raw CSV data into Delta format, preserving the original data.
       * **Silver Layer**: Cleans, validates, and enriches the data (e.g., adding temporal features like month and year).
       * **Gold Layer**: Aggregates data to create business-level insights, ready for analytics and reporting.
+      * **Embedding Layer**: Converts gold layer insights into vector embeddings and ingests them into a ChromaDB vector store for semantic search.